graphprotocol/docs/pages/en/developer/querying-from-your-app.mdx

 title: Querying from an Application
 ---

-Once a subgraph is deployed to the Subgraph Studio or to the Graph Explorer, you will be given the endpoint for your GraphQL API that should look something like this:
+Once a subgraph is deployed to the Subgraph Studio or to The Graph Explorer, you will be given the endpoint for your GraphQL API that should look something like this:

 **Subgraph Studio (testing endpoint)**